Cronista/wordle_vba/README.md

 The main files are:

   "lista_palavras_semAcent_maisc.txt".
-The final word list after processing.
+One of the word lists after processing.
 All caps, no accents, no names.

+  "lista_palavras".
+The second word list.
+Used to revert back the accents, once removed for word/letter checking.

   "nomes-registados-2017.csv".
 List used to remove names from the main list using power query.